The Capitol Insurrection and White Supremacist Infiltration of US Police

 Opinion Advocates for ideas and draws conclusions based on the author/producer’s interpretation of facts and data.

-The Capitol Insurrection and White Supremacist Infiltration of US Police
+The Capitol Insurrection and White Supremacist Infiltration of U.S. Police

 The apparent participation of off-duty officers in the rally that morphed into a siege on the U.S. Capitol building Jan.
 6 has revived fears about White supremacists within police departments.